Migration guide

 Install the new CLI and skill

-$npm install -g @storybloq/storybloq
+$npm install -g @storybloq/storybloq@latest

 That registers the new MCP server as storybloq, installs the /story skill, and configures the PreCompact hook.
 Your existing .story/ directories keep working unchanged.